kevinsubmit/Vocabulary-Learning-App/Proposal.md

 #### MVP Goals

-- As a user, you have the functions to register, log in, and log out.
+- As a user, you have the functions to login, log in, and log out.
 - As a user, you can search for the meaning of unfamiliar words.
 - As a user, you can add unfamiliar words to your personal wordbooks.
 - As a user, you can remove words from your wordbooks.